“That’s so vanilla.”

 All this describes just one vine, when local farmers must have thousands.
 These vines are in the jungle, and though the farmer tries to keep the growing at bay by constantly looping the vine back into the ground, it is a difficult task at best to manage the acres of vines within the jungle.
 During pollination and harvest seasons, the farmer must go out into the jungle every single day to check for blossoms or yellow tips.

 But the work to create the flavorful product has just begun.
-After the harvest, the beans are cured.
+After the harvest, the vanilla beans are cured.
 Curing is both an art and a science and requires dedication.
-First the beans must be “killed” to stop the ripening process.
+First the vanilla beans must be “killed” to stop the ripening process.
 Next, they must be kept warm for up to three days in blankets and insulated boxes.
-After three days, the beans see the sun again when they are rolled out to soak up its rays.
+After three days, the vanilla beans see the sun again when they are rolled out to soak up its rays.
 Then at night, they are rolled up and kept carefully warm in their sweat boxes again.
 This happens everyday for three to four weeks.
 The curer prays that no storms come, for if they do, he will have to get creative.
-Keeping the beans warm is paramount.
-The sun is best for the open air and the bright rays allow the curing process to proceed without any danger of mold, but the indoor methods of keeping the beans warm are not so fool proof.
-Finally, the beans are ready to start being sorted for the curing shed.
-The beans are no longer kept under the sun, but are kept in the open air under the shade to slowly dry to the right moisture and develop oils and hundreds of flavoring components.
-The beans are kept in this shed until the moisture content is correct and then are placed in conditioning boxes which develop the flavors further.
+Keeping the vanilla beans warm is paramount.
+The sun is best for the open air and the bright rays allow the curing process to proceed without any danger of mold, but the indoor methods of keeping the vanilla beans warm are not so fool proof.

 Only after all this work can the beans be shipped.
 Massive freighters are loaded with shipping containers of carefully packed vanilla beans.
 The ships leave their exotic ports for their long journey to the American port.